yarisvt/tyk-docs/tyk-docs/content/customise-tyk/plugins/rich-plugins/grpc/custom-auth-dot-net.md

 ## <a name="bundle"></a>Setting up the Plugin Bundle

 We need to create a manifest file within the `tyk-plugin` directory.
-This file contains information about our plugin file structure and how we expect it to interact with the API that will load it.
+This file contains information about our plugin and how we expect it to interact with the API that will load it.
 This file should be named `manifest.json` and needs to contain the following:

 ```{json}
 {